timdrysdale/opal/README.md

 At the moment, only reflections are computed.
 In future releases we will add difraction.

+It supports simultaneous transmissions from multiple transmitters to multiple receivers, but we have removed it at the moment until we test the last changes  better.

 It can be used as a standalone application or as a Unity plugin.
 If used as